 A Writer’s Secret Weapon: Interview with An Editor

 Writing the book is the easy part.
 The challenge lies in everything that comes after.
 When I completed Legacy’s manuscript in May 2014, it was the most pages, the first book, I’d ever written.
+There were so many things I had to think about, including what print company I’d use for book printing and how I’d even get it published in the first place.
 I had never taken a course on creative writing, and most of what I knew about writing came from my own avid reading and my mother’s fifth and sixth grade English classes.
 In short, what I needed was an editor–a great editor.
 Through an incredible stroke of luck and a little perusing on the Bay Area Editor’s Forum, I found exactly what–or who–I was looking for.
 With the assistance of Ann Castro and her team, Legacy’s manuscript was cut, shaped, and polished into something that was still mine…but so much better.
 I’ve been fortunate to receive several awards for Legacy, and I credit Ann for much of that success.
 Throughout our work together, I’ve come to realize that the best part of working with a great editor is becoming a better writer.
 And I’ve been fortunate to watch my skills grow with each book.
 This month, I’ve decided to share my secret weapon and have invited Ann to provide her insights on all things editing.

 Tell us about your path to becoming an editor.

 It was totally serendipitous, born out of my creative life journey: Dance, degree in acting with additional work in English and philosophy, music endeavors, writing, my passion for books and libraries (burgeoning love affair with Tolstoy and Dostoyevsky in middle school)-and a finely positioned next door neighbor from my fifth-grade days onward, Dr. Russell J. Jandoli.